haonap/kcoreSig/README.md

                 title = {Graph Signatures: {I}dentification and Optimization}, year = {2021}}

-# Compilaton and execution in Linux environment
+# Compilation and execution in Linux environment
 1. Download or clone the repository to your machine.
 2. From terminal, go to the repository.
 3. Type "make" and hit enter to compile.